tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Flutter）_intl_en.md

 ## IM Flutter SDK 3.6.4  @2021.12.17
 - Fixed the bug for Android where no message was returned for an async registration event.
 - Fixed the issue where removing a general listening event triggered an error.
-- Added the uuid of a message being sent in its progress event.
+- Added the UUID of a message being sent in its progress event.

 ## IM Flutter SDK 3.6.3 @2021.12.9
 - Optimized the `addFriend` API: Changed `addType` from int to FriendTypeEnum.